-Pharmacodynamic activity of Purified Cortrophin Gel was established in healthy volunteers in the open label study described above (see "Purified Cortrophin Gel Clinical Pharmacology").
+Pharmacodynamic activity of Purified Cortrophin Gel was established in healthy volunteers in the open label study described above6 (see "Purified Cortrophin Gel Clinical Pharmacology").

 In brief, prior to administration of Purified Cortrophin Gel, mean baseline plasma cortisol concentrations were consistent with the expected circadian rhythm for cortisol levels under normal physiologic conditions.
-Following administration of a single IM injection of Purified Cortrophin Gel on Day 1, the baseline-corrected plasma cortisol area under the effect curve over 24 hours (AUEC0-24) and the maximum observed effect ( $E{max}$ ), were approximately 3.2- and 2.9-fold greater, respectively, compared with baseline cortisol levels.
+Following administration of a single intramuscular (IM) injection of Purified Cortrophin Gel on Day 1, the baseline-corrected plasma cortisol area under the effect curve over 24 hours (AUEC0-24) and the maximum observed effect (E{max}), were approximately 3.2- and 2.9-fold greater, respectively, compared to baseline cortisol levels.6

-As a reasonable comparator to Purified Cortrophin Gel pharmacodynamic responses, a literature search was conducted to identify all historical cortisol response studies following administration of depot corticotropin gel products.
+As a reasonable comparator to Purified Cortrophin Gel pharmacodynamic responses, a literature search was conducted to identify all historical cortisol response studies following administration of depot corticotropin/ACTH gel products.
 Ten published studies involving 110 distinct patients were found with relevant data.
-Purified Cortrophin Gel matched the cortisol responses from the study profiles very well, with estimated weighted geometric mean pharmacodynamic parameters (maximum plasma concentration) and AUEC to the last measurable time point, all within conventional bioequivalence limits (80% to 125%).
-Time to maximum plasma concentration for Purified Cortrophin Gel was also within the range of values observed in the 10 studies.
-These observations indicate that the updated Purified Cortrophin Gel elicits cortisol response profiles comparable to those reported in the scientific literature for the same or similar depot corticotropin gel products.
+Purified Cortrophin Gel matched the cortisol responses from the study profiles very well, with estimated weighted geometric mean pharmacodynamic parameters (maximum plasma concentration) and area under the effect curve to the last measurable time point, all within conventional bioequivalence limits (80%-125%).
+Time to maximum plasma concentration for Purified Cortrophin Gel elicits cortisol response profiles comparable to those reported in the scientific literature for the same or similar depot corticotropin gel products.6

-Dosing and Administration of Purified Cortrophin Gel
+Dosing and Administration of Purified Cortrophin Gel2

 Standard tests for verification of adrenal responsiveness to corticotropin may utilize as much as 80 units as a single injection or one or more injections of a lesser dosage.
 Verification tests should be performed prior to treatment with corticotropins.
 The test should utilize the route(s) of administration proposed for the treatment.
-Following verification, dosage should be individualized according to the disease under treatment and the general medical condition of the patient.
-Frequency and dosage of the drug should be determined by considering severity of the disease, plasma and urine corticosteroid levels and the initial response of the patient.
-Only gradual change in dosing schedules should be attempted, after full drug effects have become apparent.
+Following verification, dosage should be individualized according to the disease under treatment and the general medical condition of each patient.
+Frequency and dosage of the drug should be determined by considering severity of the disease, plasma and urine corticosteroid levels, and the initial response of the patient.
+Only gradual change in dosage schedules should be attempted, after full drug effects have become apparent.